mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 4. Databricks Model Serving
 ###########################

 If you have a model hosted on Databricks, you can use it as a judge model by setting ``endpoints:/<endpoint-name>`` to the ``model`` parameter in the metrics definition.
-The following code uses a Llama 3.1 405B model available via `Foundation Model API <https://docs.databricks.com/en/machine-learning/model-serving/index.html>`_.
+The following code uses a Llama 3.1 405B model available via the `Foundation Model API <https://docs.databricks.com/en/machine-learning/model-serving/index.html>`_.

 .. code-block:: python